 “Her family opened their heart to me.
 When I first came here it was beautiful because everyone was open to me.
 I never found it hostile, everyone was welcoming, and I made so many friends.
 For 33 years I’ve been in America and I love it,” Michael said.

 He worked in several restaurants in the city, but his real dream was to own his own restaurant.
 “I am not trying to be rude, but in every restaurant that I went to in Pittsburgh (back then), it was difficult to find a good pasta dish.”

-Michael and Anthoinette opened the Gran Canal Caffé in 1993 in a small kitchen on North.
+Michael and Anthoinette opened Gran Canal Caffé in 1995 in a small kitchen on North.
 Canal Street in Sharpsburg with a few tables and chairs.
 “We were open across the street for five years, and it was small like a hole in the wall, with 12 tables.
 We served one pasta special per day.
 We used to be open for lunch and dinner.
 I would go into the kitchen and prepare the special of the day, and by the end of the night, it was all gone.
-Every day fresh pasta, fresh sauce.”
+Every day we had fresh pasta and fresh sauce.”

 Word soon spread about how good the Gran Canal’s pasta was, and five years later they moved across the street to a larger space.
 “People had started to get annoyed fighting for a table,” Michael said.
 The new Gran Canal Caffe official opened in May 2000 at 1021 N. Canal Street.

 The Bonaventuras have three grown children, Nicole, Michele, and Fabio.
 One of their fondest memories is of having a street named for them.
 “The back alley did not have a name so a councilman made a proposal (to the Borough of Sharpsburg).
 Two weeks later he came back ,and he said they were going to name it Bonaventura Way.
 And I started to cry like a baby,” Michael said.